 How would you summarise the main benefits of the solutions?

 We know that this complex environment is always changing.
-The fact that Secureworks work with so many blue-chip organisations to analyse the threat environment, the solutions and help people embrace different technologies means that they are far better placed to do the heavy lift of that work and allow us to focus on areas where we need to pace drop.
+The fact that Secureworks work with so many blue-chip organisations to analyse the threat environment, the solutions and help people embrace different technologies means that it is far better placed to do the heavy lift of that work and allow us to focus on areas where we need to pace drop.
 In addition, the client portal has enabled us to demonstrate our success to the board as we can provide specific KPI/KRI metrics.

 How far has this future-proofed the company?